-- To do everything possible to achieve a stable placement, free from disruption, where a child/young person's needs are understood and met. - To respect and promote the racial, cultural, religious and linguistic backgrounds of children/young people. - To consider fully the gender and sexuality of fostered children/young people when making placement decisions. - To meet the needs of disabled children and young people including those with physical/learning disabilities, neurodiuerse, sensory impairment, and those who have complex health needs and are life limited - also those that present with challenging behaviours due to their disabilities.
+- To do everything possible to achieve a stable placement, free from disruption, where a child/young person's needs are understood and met. - To respect and promote the racial, cultural, religious and linguistic backgrounds of children/young people. - To consider fully the gender and sexuality of fostered children/young people when making placement decisions. - To meet the needs of disabled children and young people including those with physical/learning disabilities, neurodiverse, sensory impairment, and those who have complex health needs and are life limited - also those that present with challenging behaviours due to their disabilities.

-- To recruit Foster Carers from a wide range of backgrounds so that we can offer appropriate placements for children/young people. - To provide 24 hour support for our Foster Carers and children/young people, 7 days a week. - To provide ongoing training and development of our Foster Carers. - To provide a workforce of managers, practitioners and support staff who are appropriately qualified and registered with their professional regulatory body, as well as being supported in continuous professional development.
+- To recruit Foster Carers from a wide range of backgrounds so that we can offer appropriate placements for children/young people. - To provide 24 hour support for our Foster Carers and children/young people, 7 days a week. - To provide ongoing training and development of our Foster Carers. - To provide a workforce of managers, practitioners and support staff who are appropriately qualified and registered with their professional regulatory body, as well as being supported in continuous professional development, consistently grown and evolved to meet the needs of looked after children and young people in the Scotland.